Martinjoh1/Ticket-Maker/README.md

 ![Ticket_Program_Diagram](images/Theeee.jpg)

 ### Software Design
-- in the ticktet_maker file
+- in the ticktet_maker file:
   - get_cust_name(): Function that takes input of coustomers name
   - get_number_of_tickets(): Function that takes input of number of tickets
   - num_tickets: Function that ask for number of tickets being made